danielshervheim/danielshervheim.github.io/_coursework/CSCI 8980/4 Spherical Snake.md

 ---
-title: CSCI 8980 Project 4
+title: Spherical Snake
-image: /assets/img/placeholder.jpg
+image: /assets/img/cover_photos/spherical-snake.png
 permalink: /coursework/csci-8980/project-4
 ---

-# Project 4

-## Spherical Snake
+# Spherical Snake

+In fall 2019 I took **Game Engine Technologies** with Dr. Stephen Guy.
+I made this project for his course.

+Our directive was to write our own shaders, and make something that looked cool.
+I decided to overhaul the visuals of a game I had made previously.

+## About

 Spherical Snake is a game I have been working on for the past few months in my spare time.
 It is a variant of the classic computer game "Snake" played on a spherical world.
 I hope to release it as a mobile game eventually.
 Until recently, however, the visuals left much to be desired.
-For project 4 I decided to overhaul the visuals by creating my own models and writing my own shaders.

 ## Media